adham-elarabawy/light-notator/README.md

 # Installation:
 1) Clone this repository.
 It doesn't really matter where you clone it to, it is a standalone folder.
 2) Enter the command line (it doesn't matter what system you are on, windows/linux/mac).
 Navigate to the directory that you cloned this repository to.

 Run the following command:
-`pip install -r requirements.txt`
+`pip3 install -r requirements.txt`

+Run the following command:
+`sudo apt-get install python3-tk`

 All the python dependencies should be installed after the command above finished installing.